-$$2\left[\sum{i=1}^{18}\nu(a_i)\right] = 9.$$ (1.288)
+$$2\left[\sum{i=1}^{18} v(a_i)\right] = 9.$$ (1.292)

-Because $v(a_i) \in \{0, 1\}$ the sum in (1.288) must add up to some natural number M. Therefore, Eq.
-(1.288) is impossible to solve in the domain of natural numbers, as on the left and right-hand sides, there appear even (2M) and odd (9) numbers, respectively.
+Because $v(a_i) \in \{0, 1\}$ the sum in (1.292) must add up to some natural number M. Therefore, Equation (1.292) is impossible to solve in the domain of natural numbers, as on the left and right-hand sides, there appear even (2M) and odd (9) numbers, respectively.

-Of course, one could also prove the nonexistence of any twovalued state (interpretable as truth assignment) by exhaustive attempts (possibly exploiting symmetries) to assign values 0s and 1s to the atoms/points/vectors/projectors occurring in the graph in such a way that both the quantum predictions as well as context independence are satisfied.
-This latter method needs to be applied in cases with Kochen-Specker type diagrams without the "parity property;" such as in the original Kochen-Specker proof 38.
+Of course, one could also prove the nonexistence of any two-valued state (interpretable as truth assignment) by exhaustive attempts (possibly exploiting symmetries) to assign values 0s and 1s to the atoms/points/vectors/projectors occurring in the graph in such a way that both the quantum predictions as well as context independence are satisfied.
+This latter method needs to be applied in cases with Kochen-Specker type diagrams (hypergraphs) without the "parity property;" such as in the original Kochen-Specker proof.46

-38 Simon Kochen and Ernst P. Specker.
+Note also that in this original paper Kochen and Specker pointed out (in Theorem 0 on page 67) that a much smaller set of quantum propositions in intertwining contexts (orthonormal basis) suffices to prove nonclassicality: all it needs is a configuration with a nonseparating set of two-valued states; that is, there exist at least two observables with the same truth assignments for all such truth assignments - pointedly 46 Simon Kochen and Ernst P. Specker.
 The problem of hidden variables in quantum mechanics.
 Journal of Mathematics and Mechanics (now Indiana University Mathematics Journal), 17 (1):59-87, 1967.
 ISSN 0022-2518.
 DOI: 10.1512/iumj.1968.17.17004.
 URL https://doi.org/10.1512/iumj.1968.
-17.17004
+17.17004 stated, the classical truth assignments are unable to separate between those two observables.